-When Lisa Pace was a teenager, she hated looking at her pale, freckled skin.
-Today, when she looks at her 42-year-old body, it's covered with scars from 86 skin cancer surgeries — and she doesn't love looking at them either.
+When Lisa Pace was a teenager, she was self-conscious of her pale skin and was repeatedly teased about her freckles.
+Today, when she looks at her 45-year-old body, it's covered with scars from 96 skin cancer surgeries — and she doesn't love looking at them either.

 "If I could go back and talk to my 17-year-old self, I would tell (her) that skin cancer is avoidable," Pace stressed. "(I'd say) don't get in that tanning bed.
 Wear sunscreen.
 Wear protective clothing.
 People are going to love you for what you look like on the inside, not on the outside."